psa7rm/STAR-Parent-Infant-Interactions/README.md

 Class predictions with a 60% or above with test data.
 Ensure that the predictions are consecutive to a specific segmented audio file series in order to store the predicted values in a list/array that will aid in implementing the turn taking analysis.

 Turn taking analyis: if statements based on conversational switches between the parent and infant within the prediction list/array above (ensuring switches are within a 3-5 seconds of each other).

+Highly recommend colabpro/AWS to run the image/csv files.
+Used a mixture of rivanna, AWS, and Azure to process raw data files.